-- Volunteer with Belmont, Fisk, and other area universities for the MLK Joint Day of Service on Saturday January 19, 2019 from 11 AM – 4:30 PM.
+- Volunteer with Belmont, Fisk, and other area universities for the MLK Joint Day of Service on Saturday January 18, 2020 from 10 AM – 4:30 PM at Tennessee State University.

 Vanderbilt University – Nashville

-- Join in events January 21, 2019.
-This year's theme is Our Lives.
-Our Movements.
-Our Responsibility.
+- Join in events January 17 – 20th, 2020.
+This year’s theme is The Power of Storytelling: Our Stories Connect Us.
 See the full schedule HERE.